 For centuries, flowers have been one of the main components of romance, relationships, and sometimes even sex.

-Flowers are used, primarily, within these three contexts:
+Flowers are used, primarily, within these four contexts:

 - The context of courting and inviting, when one character gives to another a single flower or a bunch of flowers (normally in a bouquet), for example.
 Flowers may also appear in special celebrations, like the one year anniversary of a relationship or, especially, on Valentine's day;

 - The context of mending issues with their relationship, with the character who gives usually asking for forgiveness or a pardon.
 There's also the possibility of flowers being given to symbolize a breakup;

 - The context of dancing.
 Usually, it's the male who seduces the female with a flower, by running the flower across her body and/or lips.
 Alternatively, grabbing a flower with his teeth and mouth is also a popular imagery;